NXG Cushing Midstream Energy Fund (SRV) To Go Ex-Dividend on February 18th

 NXG Cushing Midstream Energy Fund (NYSE:SRV – Get Free Report) announced a dividend on Saturday, February 15th,investing.com reports.
-Stockholders of record on Wednesday, February 19th will be given a dividend of 0.45 per share by the investment management company on Friday, February 28th.
-This represents a dividend yield of 11.39%.
-The ex-dividend date of this dividend is Tuesday, February 18th.
+Shareholders of record on Wednesday, February 19th will be paid a dividend of 0.45 per share by the investment management company on Friday, February 28th.
+This represents a yield of 11.39%.
+The ex-dividend date is Tuesday, February 18th.

-NXG Cushing Midstream Energy Fund has raised its dividend by an average of 55.4% annually over the last three years.
+NXG Cushing Midstream Energy Fund has raised its dividend by an average of 55.4% per year over the last three years.

 About NXG Cushing Midstream Energy Fund